 Now that you have collected all the information needed to file your taxes what’s next?
-Crowe MacKay LLP’s tax team share five important steps to ensure you are not penalized.
+Crowe MacKay LLP’s tax team shares five important steps to ensure you are not penalized.
 If you require assistance, connect with us in Alberta, British Columbia, Northwest Territories, or the Yukon.

 1. File Your Taxes on Time

-The normal deadline for filing an income tax return for the previous year is April 30.
+The normal deadline for filing a personal income tax return is April 30th of the following year.
 This filing deadline is extended to June 15 if you or your spouse are self-employed.
-However, income taxes payable are still due on April 30.
+However, income taxes owing are still due on April 30.
 Similarly, the information return for “Specified Foreign Property” having an aggregate cost over $100,000 CAD at any time during the year (Form T1135) must be filed by the individual’s filing deadline.

 Taxpayers who do not file their income tax returns on time face significant late-filing penalties: 5% of the balance due plus 1% per month to a maximum of 12 months for the first offence, plus applicable interest on the penalty.
 The penalty can more than double where the taxpayer fails to file on time for a second time in three years and if a formal demand for filing has been issued by the Minister.